 What is Structural Engineering? ✎ Unraveling Engineering

 The first thing to know is that there are several branches to this discipline.
 Engineering is simply the use of science and math to design things or solve problems.
 A very broad definition, right?
-Let’s make it a little bit more simple.
-If you have ever thought of a way to re-organize your office or room and made it more efficient for you to find things, you have solved a problem by “engineering” the set up of this hypothetical scene.
+Let’s make it a little bit simpler.
+If you have ever thought of a way to re-organize your office or room and made it more efficient for you to find things, you have solved a problem by “engineering” the setup of this hypothetical scene.

 There is no Place Like Home

 We have heard this expression several times, and it has a lot of meanings depending on the situation each of us is living in.
 The feeling of having a place where you can finally unwind after a long day of work.
 Somewhere you are excited to arrive after a trip that made you miss your routine.
 A setting where you can build a family and share memories with them.
 Among other different situations that involve having a place to call home.

 However, have you ever wondered what your life would be like without a home?
 What if the place where you go to work suddenly didn’t exist?
 Imagine you have nowhere to go when you need to find shelter because it started to rain.
 Every day we interact with structures that we take for granted because they have existed since we have consciousness.
 The reason we emphasize this is to make you aware of the fact that architects along with structural engineers and other disciplines have been responsible for creating functional cities.
 Thanks to them we have places to live, generate businesses, and even recreate and educate our minds, among many other things.
 Basically, without them, we would still be living in caverns.